The sad state of crypto custody

 Airbnb CFO Laurence Tosi is out

-Not a week goes without another report of bad news in the crypto world: funds get lost, stolen, or compromised with little or no possibility of recovery.
+Not a week goes by without another report of bad news in the crypto world: funds get lost, stolen or compromised with little or no possibility of recovery.

 This is a problem we don’t really have with typical fiat money — where our funds and banks are insured.
 And it highlights how broken the current state of affairs is in the industry.